kautickv/utility_hub_web_app/ReadMe.md

-# Team Communication Web Tool

-The Team Communication Web Tool is a platform designed to facilitate effective and efficient communication among team members.
-It allows users to share text and image updates with their entire team, enabling collaboration, knowledge sharing, and transparency.
-The tool aims to streamline communication processes, ensuring that important information reaches the right people at the right time.
+>:construction: **STATUS: This project is currently under development.** :construction:
+# AWS Serverless Password Generator

+This project is a simple web application for generating secure passwords, designed to demonstrate a complete web app development process including front-end, back-end, architecture, and deployment pipeline.
+It leverages a serverless architecture on AWS and includes features like password generation and storage.

 ## Features